SalmanHasib/dashcam-automerge/README.md

 4. Joining the trimmed videos to create a single continuous video without repetition

 This ensures the final video shows each moment only once, creating a seamless viewing experience.

+## Known Issues
+- Audio artifacts at some merge points
+- Missing footage for some clips with overlapping time -> this is inconsistent, still trying to figure out what causes it.